We are pleased to offer our services to the local community, so come and learn at Worldview!

-Doctrine of God and Work of Christ (Tuesdays and Fridays 9am -12.35pm)
+Doctrine of God and Work of Christ (days to be confirmed)

 Theological convictions and patterns of thinking – that is, beliefs about God’s existence, God’s nature, and God’s involvement in history – are at the core of human thinking past or present.
 In this unit you will explore the being and attributes of God; the person of Christ, his incarnation, ministry, death, resurrection, ascension and session; and the Holy Spirit.
 Then you will be able to relate this deeper understanding to individual and corporate Christian life.

 New Testament Exegesis: Ephesians and Philippians (days to be confirmed)

 You will develop skills in understanding the themes, theology and application of Ephesians and Philippians for contemporary living, through the practice of exegesis.